rbatta/rbatta.github.io/_drafts/jekyll-the-blog-maker.md

 Now you can add icons by using the syntax `{.% icon fa-something %}` (without the period in there).

 Once your blog is looking good to go and you're ready to publish it to Github for the whole wide world to see, you've got to do a couple of things.
-The method I've found to be the simplest (and makes sense to me) is this.
+The method I've found that makes the most sense to me is this:

-1. Jekyll build the site.
-This creates a _site folder which has the full ol' school HTML version of your site, ready to serve up anywhere.
+1. Git add, git commit.
-2. Switch branch to master and merge working-branches to master.
+2. Switch branch to master and merge working-branches to master then delete the branch.
+3. Create a new branch, then switch back to master.
+4. Build the site with Jekyll.
-3. Delete everything in the directory EXCEPT your _site dir.
+5. Delete everything in the directory EXCEPT your _site dir.
-4. Move the contents of the _site dir into root.
+6. Move the contents of the _site dir into root.
-5. Delete _site
+7. Delete _site
-6. Git add, commit, and push.
+8. Git add, commit, and push.

+Yeah I admit the whole git branch thing is weird, but since I'm merging, the working-branch branch is going to be the same as master, and with all the edits, that'll get weird, fast.
+Basically every time I merge to master, I'm at a state where I'm ready to publish, so I create a new branch to keep my drafts folders and my Rakefile and the like.
+I'm sure there's an easier way like pushing up to github and pulling down....

-And now, here are the commands.
+Anyway, here are the commands.
+After that I'll show my automation commands.

 {% highlight bash %}
-$ jekyll build
+$ git add .
+$ git commit -m "you know, some kinda commit message here about your new awesome post"
 $ git checkout master
 $ git merge working-branch
 # you will probably have a ton of conflicting merges if it's not your 1st time
-# fix them up with subl. usually it's to say that files that used to exist
+# fix them up with your editor. usually it's to say that files that used to exist
-# no longer exist or were modified slightly
+# no longer exist or were modified. no biggie.
+# commit any changes after the merge.
+$ git branch -D working-branch   # this deletes
+$ git checkout -b working-branch # and this recreates
+$ git checkout master
+$ jekyll build
+$ find . \( ! -path "./_site/*" ! -path "./.git/*" \) -delete
+$ mv _site/ .
+$ rm -rf _site
+$ git add .
+$ git commit -m "your awesome commit message before pushing to github"
+$ git push origin master
 {% endhighlight %}

 {% icon fa-angle-double-up %} Level up +5